1. Penny Black Support

 The following access is needed:

-1. Outbound network access on TCP port 22 to [vpn.pennyblack.io](<http://vpn.pennyblack.io>). this allows engineers to run diagnostics.
+1. Outbound network access on TCP port 22 to [vpn.pennyblack.io](<http://vpn.pennyblack.io>)This allows engineers to run diagnostics.

-2. Outbound network access on TCP port 8883 to iot.pennyblack.io - this allows the satellite to exchange print information with the Penny Black platform API
+2. Outbound network access on TCP port 8883 to iot.pennyblack.io .
+This allows the Satellite to exchange print information with the Penny Black platform API

 Software updates